Nihar1402-iit/Nihar1402-iit.github.io/_pages/Internships.md

 </a>

-- **Currently working under the CTO of Corover.ai**: I am also leading a team of 4 interns and training them in basic skills required to build an LLM and fine tune an LLM.
+- **Worked under the CTO of Corover.ai**: I  also lead a team of 2 interns, training them in basic skills required to build an LLM and fine tune an LLM.

 - **Developed a real-time text-to-speech system using Bark framework integrated with Torch and Coqui TTS**: Implemented voice synthesis from text, utilizing deep learning techniques for efficient audio generation.
 Successfully loaded and utilized pretrained checkpoints for model evaluation and synthesized high-quality speech outputs saved as WAV files.